juliamrch/gitlab-docs/doc/setup.md

    commit your changes.
 1. Push your changes by selecting the **Synchronize changes** action in the bottom blue toolbar.
 If Gitpod asks you how you want to synchronize your changes, select **Push and pull**.

+## Using a workspace

+[Workspaces](https://docs.gitlab.com/ee/user/workspace/index.html) provide an environment for opening the `gitlab-docs` project in a running Docker container where you can preview GitLab documentation.

+To open GitLab Docs in a workspace

+1. Go to the `gitlab-docs` project page: <https://gitlab.com/gitlab-org/gitlab-docs>.
+1. Next to the **Find file** button, select **Edit**.
+1. Select **New workspace**.
+1. In the **Select cluster agent** dropdown, select the only option available.
+1. Select **Create workspace**.
+1. In the **Preview** column, wait for a link to appear and then select the link.

+The workspace opens with a view of the the `gitlab-docs` source code.

+To preview documentation:

+1. From the hamburger menu, select **Terminal** > **New Terminal**.
+1. In the terminal window, run `make setup`.
+1. (Optional) To make all the GitLab documentation content available, run `bundle exec rake clone_repositories`.
+1. Run `make compile`.
+1. To load the documentation preview, run `bundle exec nanoc view --host 0.0.0.0`.

+The preview is available at a URL with the following pattern: `https://3000-workspace-<...>.workspaces.gitlab.dev`, which is based on the URL of the workspace.

 ## Troubleshooting